invoiceninja/invoiceninja.github.io/source/docs/recurring-invoices.md

 # Recurring Invoices

+## Autobill options

+When configuring a Recurring invoice, you have a variety of options of how AutoBilling can be enabled.
+There are 4 options:

+- Off
+- Enabled
+- Enabled by default
+- Disabled by default

+### Off

+When set to Off it means that the recurring invoice will _never_ be auto-billed.

+### Enabled

+When set to Enabled it means that the recurring invoice will _always_ be auto-billed if a valid payment method is on file.

+### Enabled by default

+When set to Enabled by default - a radio checkbox will appear during the payment process.
+This checkbox will allow the user to opt in or opt out from auto-billing.
+With this particular setting, the radio button will be pre-selected to ENABLED auto-billing.

+### Disabled by default

+When set to Disabled by default - a radio checkbox will appear during the payment process.
+This checkbox will allow the user to opt in or opt out from auto-billing.
+With this particular setting, the radio button will be pre-selected to DISABLE auto-billing.

 ## Reserved keywords in the items description

 To make your life easier, we've put together few reserved keywords in the line items description to make your work with